 Sponsored by the Friends of Old Fort Stevens

-In an effort to help reduce the transmission of Covid-19, the Living History programs for this summer have been canceled.
+In an effort to help reduce the transmission of Covid-19, the Living History programs have been canceled.
 The Friends look forward to continuing this educational tradition as soon as it is safe to do so.

 Fort Stevens was a coastal defense fort and saw active service from the Civil War days to the end of World War II.
 Fort Stevens State Park, in addition to excellent camping and RV facilities, has many interesting artifacts from its fort days that continue to intrigue visitors.
 Examples are the reconstruction of the Civil War earthworks – still in progress: Battery Russell, the gun battery in the line of fire from a Japanese submarine during World War II, and the near-by Pacific Rim Peace Memorial: Battery Mishler, a one of a kind battery and the underground command post for the Columbia River forts.

 The mission of the Friends of Old Fort Stevens is to preserve, improve, restore, interpret, and promote historic Fort Stevens and its environment in cooperation with the Oregon State Parks and Recreation Department.

 Future generations of visitors to Fort Stevens, State Park will enjoy an integrated and fully interpreted campus.